-CO1 Explain the principles and methods for designing experiments and analyzing experimental data CO2 Apply concepts of probability & statistics for two or more means, variances and ANOVA Apply CO3 Apply experimental design theory for any factorial design and its corresponding analytical methods.
-Apply CO4 Make use of concepts of linear model, steepest ascent, second orders model, and regression for Response surface methodology Apply CO5 Analyze Taguchis parameter design for robustness, noise factor, objective function and S/N rations for Data interpretation Analyze
+- CO1 Explain the principles and methods for designing experiments and analyzing experimental data - CO2 Apply concepts of probability & statistics for two or more means, variances and ANOVA - CO3 Apply experimental design theory for any factorial design and its corresponding analytical methods. - CO4 Make use of concepts of linear model, steepest ascent, second orders model, and regression for Response surface methodology - CO5 Analyze Taguchis parameter design for robustness, noise factor, objective function and S/N rations for Data interpretation - CO6 Apply the Taguchi's parameter design for concept of robustness.

-MODULE -I: FUNDAMENTALS OF EXPERIMENTATION (09)
+MODULE -I: Fundamentals of Experimentation (09)